SamSE3/dateParser/2048_Test_Plan.md

 |me		|to do all the coding and testing|

 #Testable aspects
-Unit testing aspects
+Unit tested functions
 * Tilting a row left
+More specifically the following rules/functionality is tested using one or more test per each:
+ * empty rows stay empty
+ * values move to the left
+ * values combine
+ * non-combinable values don't combine
+ * combining is not affected by position
+ * combines leftmost and doesn’t combine twice
+ * mixtures of combines and non combines works as expected

 * Tilting a row right
- * Tilting a column up
- * Tilting a column down
+As per the above except to the right

-* Tilting the board left
+* Tilting the board left (uses tilt row left)
+ * output is expected

- * Tilting the board right
+* Tilting the board right (uses tilt row right)
+ * output is expected

+The following use the above respectively combined with flip Left (bellow)
  * Tilting the board up
  * Tilting the board down

-* Random insertion of a number into the game
-* Flipping the board left
- * Flipping the board right
+* flip left ( flips across the diagonal such that rows become columns and columns become rows)
+ * rotates as expected
+(There is little chance of error as swapping the row and column variables in a loop of the original board can be used to check a flipped).

 * Create an empty board
+ * board is empty

+* random insertion
+ * insertion position changes
+ * insertion number is always 2 (changed from 2 and 4)
+ * insertion does not occur every move
+ * does not insert if not available space

 Integration testing aspects
-* Test tilting left then tilting right
+* Test tilting left then tilting right (not sure if this is needed)

 #Non Testable aspects
 * Any graphical user interface that uses these methods